 How to upgrade Splunk

-This topic discusses how to upgrade Splunk and its components from one version to another.
+This topic discusses how to upgrade Splunk Enterprise and its components from one version to another.

 In many cases, you upgrade Splunk by installing the latest package over your existing installation.
-On Windows systems, the installer package detects when you have a version installed and offers to upgrade it for you.
+On Windows systems, the installer package detects the version that you have installed and offers to upgrade it for you.

-Read "Meet Splunk 5.0" in the Release Notes for a full list of the new features we've delivered in 5.0.
+Read "Meet Splunk Enterprise 6" in the Release Notes for a full list of the new features we've delivered in 6.0.